MarcusGrass/pgwm/docs/USAGE.md

 looks the same on a workspace containing 2 or fewer tiled windows.

 ## Customization
+After editing the toml configuration file (default) `mod + shift + r` will load the new configuration.

 The WM doesn't try to do much when it comes to aesthetics, it can display borders with colors depending on whether the window is focused or not.
 It can pad windows with slack-space.
 It draws things on the bar, and tab-bar if in the tabbed layout.
 These things and some more properties can be configured with fonts, colors, sizing etc.